Interplay between time and energy in bosonic noisy quantum metrology: Temperature estimation

 \section{Temperature estimation}

-Here we discuss the example of temperature estimation, comparing the results to the bounds existing in the literature and investigating details of exemplary optimal strategy based on the usage of Fock states.
+Here we discuss the problem of temperature estimation, comparing the results to the bounds existing in the literature and investigating details of the optimal strategy based on the usage of Fock states.

-First, recall the bound from \cite{wang2020quantum,shi2023ultimate}, derived for the passive strategy, i.e. one prepare input state, let it evolve for time $t$ without any additional actions, and perform a measurement. \eqref{eq:model} with $H=0$, after interrogation over time $t$, may be seen as mixing mode $a$ with thermal mode $b$ via beamsplitter with transitivity $\kappa=e^{-t\Gamma}$, i.e.:
+First, we recall that the bound from~\cite{wang2020quantum,shi2023ultimate} is derived only for passive strategies, i.e. ones involving preparation of the input state, free evolution for a time $t$ without any additional actions, and a final measurement.
+The master equation \eqref{eq:model} with $H=0$, after interrogation over time $t$, is formally equivalent to mixing mode $a$ with a thermal mode $b$ via a beamsplitter with transitivity $\kappa=e^{-t\Gamma}$, i.e.:

-For such a formulated problem, the QFI of the output state may be bounded using the method based on channel purification, which gives \cite{wang2020quantum,shi2023ultimate}\footnote{Note that in \cite{wang2020quantum} some typos appear in the finite formula in App.
-A. Correct result may be obtained by substituting Eqs.
-(4), (5) to Eq.
+For such a formulated problem, the QFI of the output state may be bounded using the method based on channel purification, which gives~\cite{wang2020quantum,shi2023ultimate}\footnote{Note that in \cite{wang2020quantum} some typos appear in the finite formula in App.
+A. Correct results may be obtained by substituting Eqs.
+(4), (5) into Eq.
 (A4).
-In \cite{shi2023ultimate} the formula concerns another parameter $n_B=(1-\kappa)n_E$, so $F_{n_E}=F_{n_B}(1-\kappa)^2$}:
+In~\cite{shi2023ultimate} the formula concerns another parameter $n_B=(1-\kappa)n_E$, so $F_{n_E}=F_{n_B}(1-\kappa)^2$}:

-By direct calculation, one can see that in the limit of short times, $(1+n_E)t\Gamma\ll 1$ it converges to \eqref{eq:temp}.
+By direct calculation, one can see that in the limit of short times $(1+n_E)t\Gamma\ll 1$ it converges to \eqref{eq:temp}.

-\textbf{Technical details of computation of FI for Fock state.} Starting with twin-Fock state $\ket{m,n}$, probability of obtaining twin-Fock state $\ket{m',n'}$ after going through beam splitter with transitivity $\kappa$ is given as \cite{kim2002entanglement}:
+\textbf{Technical details of the computation of the FI for Fock states.} Starting with a twin-Fock state $\ket{m,n}$, the probability of obtaining the twin-Fock state $\ket{m',n'}$ after going through beam splitter with transitivity $\kappa$ is given as \cite{kim2002entanglement}:

 where two last deltas imply, that non-zero value may be obtained only for $n'+m'=n+m$.
 For shorter notation, we define therefore: